The robots meta tag and X-Robots-Tag made clear

 Adding a page to robots.txt instead of using noindex

-The practice of using the robots.txt file as an alternative to the noindex directive stems from the misconception that it’ll prevent a page from being indexed.
-It’s important to note that adding a page to the robots.txt file typically results in disallowing crawling, not indexing.
+Some people incorrectly use the robots.txt file as an alternative to the noindex directive because of a misconception that it will prevent a page from being indexed.
+Adding a page to the robots.txt file typically results in disallowing crawling, not indexing.
 This means that crawlers can still index that page (like with the backlinks that we mentioned in the previous section).

 Using robots directives in the robots.txt file